top of page

 HIERARCHY AND AUTHORITY

 Aikido needs the leadership of a teacher and senior students to thrive more than other martial arts because it is not competitive.
-At the same time, the purpose of training in any martial art is to build the student's discernment, confidence, and sense of empowerment.
-And we live in a cultural moment that increasingly mistrusts authority for good reasons.
+At the same time, the purpose of training is to build you up, not the teacher.
+The power you give a teacher or senior student is yours to give, not theirs to wield on you.
+You should only give it if it's helping you.
+You can revoke it at any time.

-Fundamentally, the power you give a teacher or senior student is yours to give, it is only a good idea to give it when it is to your benefit, and you can revoke it at any time.
 While on the mat, do consider whether or not you are open and letting the teacher and more senior students teach you.
-This attitude of openness to learning, or beginner's mind, is the most important part of training.
+This attitude of openness to learning, in Japanese it is called shoshin, or "beginner's mind," is the most important part of training.
 It comes from the student.
-I cannot demand it, and it cannot be replaced by customs or etiquette.
+A teacher cannot demand it, and it cannot be replaced by customs or etiquette.

 Also remember that these customs are only useful on the mat.
 Please do not bow or refer to the teacher as sensei off the mat.